-You can brake or even fix the steering wheel by turning a screw home.
-Make always sure that this brake is not drawn especially when sailing with the auto pilot.
+The steering wheel got a built-in brake, which you can fasten.
+Make always sure that this brake is not tight especially when sailing with the auto pilot.
 This would mean an overload for the electric motor.

 The socket of the steering gear is integrated into the deck's form.
 On the socket there is the casing of the wheel hub.
 A chain is laid over a tooth-wheel of the hub.
+Both the rope pulls are run from the rudder quadrant via fairleads to the ends of this chain, where they are fixed crosswise by means of wire-rope grips, protected with an elastic covering.